aptos-foundation/AIPs/aips/aip-x.md

 ## Reference Implementation

-* live branch: `devnet`
+- live branch: `devnet`
-* sdk: needs to be updated based on the latest version of the module
+- sdk: needs to be updated based on the latest version of the module

 ## Risks and Drawbacks

-* Things can go wrong if updating the uri is done wrongly, then it could result in a scam. but i think we can mitigate this by enforcing that the uri is generated on chain.
+- Things can go wrong if updating the uri is done wrongly, then it could result in a scam. but i think we can mitigate this by enforcing that the uri is generated on chain.

-* The proposed standard will be added on top of existing standards and without making any changes to them.
+- The proposed standard will be added on top of existing standards and without making any changes to them.
 This means that the proposed standard will not break any existing functionality.

+- Although extensibility issues were mentioned in the early phase of the AIP discussions, we have included `DA` support in the framework hierarchy to allow for extensibility beyond the relational definition between `Composable` and `Trait`.

 ## Future Potential